 Key Findings from the United Way ALICE Report for Iowa

-* More than one quarter - 28% - of senior households fall below the ALICE Threshold
+* Even with Social Security benefits, 41% of senior households fall below the ALICE Threshold

 * Childcare represents a family's greatest expense - $928/month for one infant and one preschooler in licensed and accredited childcare; $745 for the same children in registered in-home care

 * 68% of Iowa jobs pay less than $20/hour; 48% of those pay between $10 - $15 per hour